klinhdo/ghc2024/README.md

 - (Bonus) As a hotel, you want to check if the weather this weekend is good.
 If it’s sunny, you can increase your price, if it’s rainy, you give a discount.
 Try this prompt:
 **Write a function that takes a date as input.
 This function will make an HTTP request to OpenWeather API to get weather data then output whether you should raise price or give a discount.
 The output is a string. **
-- (Bonus - Once you compiled and run into a compiling error) There is a compiling error <insert error here>, explain this error and how to fix it​.
+- Bonus#1 -Once you compile and run into a compiling error, you will see an error message: <error details>.
+Explain this error and how to fix it.
+- Write a function that takes a date as input.
+This function will make an HTTP request to OpenWeather API to get weather data then output whether you should raise price or give a discount.
+The output is a string.

 **Quest 3: Writing Test Cases!**
 - Can you help generate unit tests for function listAvailableRooms()?